flapeo/readme-gen/README.md

 Dont have a readme file inside of the folder because it will override/erase

 ## Testing Instructions
-undefined
+Just dont break it

 ## Contributers:
-Just dont break it
+Me myself and i, and google ofcourse!

 ## Github
 Here's the github REPO: Go to GitHub(https://github.com/flapeo)

 ## License's used
- license 1
+None

 Questions?
 Contact me!:
-brayden@gmail.com
+spankryay23@gmail.com